tbp.monty.frameworks.utils#

 tbp.monty.frameworks.utils.graph_matching_utils#

-- add_pose_features_to_tolerances(tolerances, default_tolerances=20)[source]#
+- add_pose_features_to_tolerances(tolerances, default_tolerances=20) dict[source]#

-Add point_normal and curvature_direction default tolerances if not set.
+Add default pose_vectors tolerances if not set.

 - Returns: